Course: Make a Greenwood Stool

 The tutor is forestry graduate Maurice Clother; a bodger (pole lathe turner) with loads of experience; having taught green woodwork since 2001.

-The venue is the woodturning area in the courtyard of the National Trust’s idyllic Lower Brockhampton House.
-The Wood Turning workshop is equipped with plenty of shave horses and pole lathes to enable learners to make traditional Windsor furniture.
+The venue is the woodland workshop, situated in the woods near the Scout Hut at May Hill woodlands.
+The workshop is equipped with plenty of shave horses, pole lathes and tools to enable learners to make traditional Windsor furniture.

-The source of the materials is all around – Lower Brockhampton Estate has 700 acres of woodland, and is an ancient woodland site, managed in a sensitive and sustainable way.
-Native hardwoods are harvested on within the estate, to be crafted into a range of items, using traditional methods and simple hand tools.
+The source of the materials is all around – May Hill woodlands comprises 100s of acres of ancient woodland, managed in a sensitive and sustainable way.
+We use native hardwoods, harvested within the estate, to be crafted into a range of items, using traditional methods and simple hand tools.

-Enjoy this ancient and absorbing craft, coached by an experienced artisan tutor, and take the fruits of your labour home with you at the end of the course!
+Enjoy this ancient and absorbing craft, coached by an experienced artisan tutor, and take the fruits of your labour home with you at the end of the day!